-Project LEO is building the capacity of individuals and organisations to adapt and work within a new energy infrastructure – one that is based on a smart local energy system.
-Through trials and demonstrator projects, we are building up a bank of valuable data and insights that can be used to support policy changes in the UK’s energy transition.
+Project LEO built the capacity of individuals and organisations to adapt and work within a new energy infrastructure – one that is based on a smart local energy system.
+Through trials and demonstrator projects, we built up a bank of valuable data and insights that can be used to support policy changes in the UK’s energy transition.

-We are showing how a local energy system can address the energy trilemma: equity, security, and sustainability We are doing this through exploring and testing different scenarios in which evolving technologies, emerging business models, and rates of customer adoption interact and influence each other.
+We showed how a local energy system can address the energy trilemma: equity, security, and sustainability We did this through exploring and testing different scenarios in which evolving technologies, emerging business models, and rates of customer adoption interact and influence each other.

-Our innovative and leading trials are open to businesses and generation owners throughout Oxfordshire.
-Participants can earn money whilst supporting network security and helping progress our understanding of how communities can help meet the transition to net zero in a cost-effective manner.
-To learn more and sign up, click here.
+Our innovative and leading trials were open to businesses and generation owners throughout Oxfordshire.
+Participants could earn money whilst supporting network security and helped progress our understanding of how communities could help meet the transition to net zero in a cost-effective manner.

 Zero carbon solutions